MahnoorAhmed-Dev/Copilot-Studio-Finance-Agent/README_Version5.md

 **For Users**
 - Access the Teams channel where the agent is deployed
-- Ask policy-related questions or request document actions
+- Ask finance-related questions or request document/data actions

 **For Admins**
 - Monitor agent performance in Copilot Studio
-- Update SharePoint/Excel integrations as policies evolve
+- Update SharePoint/Excel integrations as finance policies and data evolve

 ---